So many do not know the difference between “good” and “well.”

 However, I still have a lot of people to go.

-So join me and become one of the elite few who truly knows the difference—or at least cares enough to use the correct one.
+So join me and become one who truly knows the difference—or at least cares enough to use the correct one.
 If you are really awesome, you could also teach five other people.

 Let’s spread this knowledge like wildfire.